Fiserv/universal-commerce/recipes/HostedPages.md

 }

 ```
-## Optional: Native/Web Button Submit
+## Native/Web Submit Button

-If needed, Hosted Pages has the ability to submit the form through mobile native button or website button from outside iFrame.
+If needed, Hosted Pages has the ability to submit the form through the mobile app native button or website button from outside iFrame.
 Following command will trigger the save action:
 >Trigger form save from outside iFrame or web view

 ```code